prezi/fail/README.md

 Anything done with this tool is inherently dangerous, and thus important to track.
 When running against production servers it's a very very good idea to automatically collect what exactly is happening.
-To this end [Changelog](https://github.com/prezi/changelog) integration can be enabled by setting a few system properties:
+To this end [Changelog](https://github.com/prezi/changelog) integration can be enabled by setting `fail.useChangelog=true`, and configuring the client as described in [here](https://github.com/prezi/changelog-client-java#configuration).

- * `fail.useChangelog`: send events to Changelog?
-Defaults to `false`.
- * `changelog.endpoint`: the full URL where events will be posted, including `/api/events`.
- * `changelog.auth.providerType`: the authentication provider to use for authentication against the Changelog API.
-   Possible values are defined in the enum `ChangelogAuthProviderType` (the default is `NOOP`):
-   * `NOOP`: no authentication
-   * `HTTP_BASIC_AUTH`: HTTP Basic authentication.
-The username and password to use are configured with the `changelog.auth.httpBasic.username` and `changelog.auth.httpBasic.password` system properties.

 ## Kotlin vs. IntelliJ